BenjaminFaucher/Alpha-dissemination/README.md

 This repository is divided into three parts:

 The Data Processing folder contains the code to process the aforementioned data and compute inputs for the IDM (International Dissemination Model).
+The code produce a RData file that must be used in IDM code.

 The IDM folder pertains to the International Dissemination Model.
+The code produces three csv files that must be used to run AMA code.

 The AMA folder contains the code to run the AMA model (Adherence and Sustainability).